hofstra/coyote/sources/_posts/2015-08-10-opler-jicarilla-apache-coyote-eyes.md

 tags:
 - Coyote and Native Americans
 - Coyote as trickster
-- Coyote as hero
 - Coyote and eye juggler
-- Coyote marries daughter
-- Coyote and women
 ---

 [Opler, Morris Edward. *Myths and Tales of the Jicarilla Apache Indians.* *Memoirs American Folklore Society* 31 New York, 1938.] (http://hdl.handle.net/2027/miun.agy7794.0001.001)